 All student riders must carry a valid photo ID bus pass and present it to the driver of the assigned bus at the time of boarding.
 Bus passes will be produced by the Transportation Department once payment or payment arrangements have been made.

-Passes will be made available for pickup beginning in August from the Transportation Office located at 44877 Yale Road, between the hours of 8:00 am – 2:00 pm, Monday through Friday, until August 26, 2016.
-After that, passes will be distributed by the students' afternoon Bus Driver.
+Passes will be made available for pickup beginning in August from the Transportation Office located at 44877 Yale Road, between the hours of 8:00 am – 2:00 pm, Monday through Friday, until the last Friday in August.
+As of the first week of school, passes will be distributed by the students' afternoon Bus Driver.

 Students who are unable to produce a bus pass (without valid reason) risk being denied entry onto a bus.
 Students denied entry are the responsibility of the parents, as per Administration Regulation 710.2 - Transportation - Conditions, Eligibility, Registration.

 All riders must be registered to ride a school bus.
 Parents are required to register their children on-line before the end of June for the following school year.
-Computers are available for parents at the school and the School Board Office located at 8430 Cessna Drive (across from the Airport).
+A computer is available for parents to use at the school and at the School District Office located at 8430 Cessna Drive (across from the Airport).